 How NITRO Works

 Figure 1.
-NITRO execution flow
+NITRO workflow

-- The client application sends REST request message to the NITRO web service.
+- The client application sends a REST request message to the NITRO web service.
 When using the SDKs, an API call is translated into the appropriate REST request message.

 - The web service processes the REST request message.